Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 In this doc we will walk you through using Kuadrant to secure, protect and connect an API via a set of Gateways distributed across multiple clusters.
 We will take the approach of assuming certain personas and how they can each work with Kuadrant to achieve their goals.

-### what Kuadrant can do for you in a multi-cluster environment
+### What Kuadrant can do for you in a multi-cluster environment

 Kuadrant's capabilities can be leveraged in single or multiple clusters.
 Below is a list of features that are designed to work across multiple clusters as well as in a single cluster environment.

-**Multi-Cluster Ingress:** Kuadrant provides multi-cluster ingress connectivity using DNS to bring traffic to your Gateways using a strategy defined in a `DNSPolicy` (more later).
+- **Multi-Cluster Ingress:** Kuadrant provides multi-cluster ingress connectivity using DNS to bring traffic to your Gateways using a strategy defined in a `DNSPolicy` (more later).
-**Global RateLimiting:** Kuadrant can enable global rate limiting usecases when it is configured to use a shared store (redis) for counters based on limits defined by a `RateLimitPolicy`.
+- **Global Rate Limiting:** Kuadrant can enable global rate limiting usecases when it is configured to use a shared store (redis) for counters based on limits defined by a `RateLimitPolicy`.
-**Global Auth:*** Kuadrant's `AuthPolicy` can be configured to leverage external auth providers to ensure different cluster exposing the same API are authenticating and authorizing in the same way.
+- **Global Auth:*** Kuadrant's `AuthPolicy` can be configured to leverage external auth providers to ensure different cluster exposing the same API are authenticating and authorizing in the same way.
-**Integration with federated metrics stores:** Kuadrant has example dashboards and metrics that can be used for visualizing your gateways and observing traffic hitting those gateways across multiple clusters.
+- **Integration with federated metrics stores:** Kuadrant has example dashboards and metrics that can be used for visualizing your gateways and observing traffic hitting those gateways across multiple clusters.

 **Platform Engineer**